search icon

 Consequently, LLCs with a large membership often appoint one or more members (ideally, the ones with the most business expertise) to handle the management of the company or hire a professional manager from outside the group to run things.

-Put your management plan in writing
+Put the management plan in writing

 Recommended: Creating a Manager-Managed LLC Operating Agreement

-We can help
+ZenBusiness can help

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 Member-Managed vs. Manager-Managed LLC FAQs